NordVPN Review: Quick Expert Summary

 NordVPN’s Onion Over VPN servers send your traffic through Tor network (an independent network of servers designed to provide extra privacy) before it reaches the web.

 This allows you to surf .onion sites directly in your browser — normally, you need to use the Tor browser to visit them.
 This is a great feature for people who use Tor often, like users who handle sensitive data on a regular basis.

 The problem is that NordVPN only has Onion Over VPN servers in 2 countries (the Netherlands and Switzerland), so they’re often overcrowded.
-I was able to access the easycoin .onion site in Opera, but it took over 15 seconds for it to load.
+My colleague in the Netherlands tested it and said he could visit the easycoin .onion site in Opera, but it took over 15 seconds for it to load.